mbajoria1/learningDocker/README.md

 `docker inspect containerid` -> to verify a container's network details.

 Embedded DNS server: Docker has DNS server running on ip 127.0.0.11.
 Every container has a container name which can be used to resolve a container by embedded DNS.
 So if a webserver wants to connect to a mysql container, it can does to by container name and in turn it uses DNS to resolve the ip address using DNS server.

+**Docker Registry**
+Docker registry is a cloud space where images are maintained and stored.
+If no path is mentioned specifically by default registry is docker.io.
+For example if you are pulling a nginx image then actully path is: docker.io/nginx/nginx : here 1st nginx is user account, 2nd is image name.

+But this is public registry.
+Likewise docker's own , there is google's public registry as well gcr.io where kubernetes images are available.
+One can create its own private registry as well and to access that, you need to first login using `docker login` command.
+When you create an account in AWS of GCP (Google cloud), they by default provide a registry to maintain images.